SSWConsulting/SSW.Rules.Content/rules/do-you-handle-multi-os-dev-teams-in-source-control/rule.md

 By relying on the `.NET CLI`, your team ensures that secrets are handled consistently, regardless of the operating system.

 For more information visit [Safe storage of app secrets in development in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=linux)

----

-## General best practices for Cross-Platform efficiency

-Finally, here are a few other general tips that can improve team efficiency regardless of their OS:

-- **Use Cross-Platform IDEs**: Encourage the use of cross-platform IDEs like **VS Code**, which work equally well on Windows, macOS, and Linux.
-Configure shared extensions and settings that improve productivity.

-- **Use Docker for local development**: Using Docker containers for local development can ensure that all team members, regardless of their OS, are working in a consistent environment.
-This also helps avoid issues where code works on one developer’s machine but not on another's due to OS-specific dependencies.

-- **Use CI/CD Pipelines**: Set up Continuous Integration and Continuous Deployment (CI/CD) pipelines that build and test your application on multiple operating systems to catch any platform-specific issues early.